marcodparenti/100-days-of-code/log.md

 ### Day 18: April 22th, 2021

 **Today's Progress**: completed product landing page https://codepen.io/marcodparenti/pen/LYxBpOx Terrible  graphics but who cares...

+### Day 19: April 23th, 2021

-Started and completed the technical documentation page: https://codepen.io/marcodparenti/pen/MWJZjKP The HTML part quite easy, style copied from template (just read it and understand it, but I don't want to spend much time on web page styling in CSS and I would like to move further to something more interesting
+**Today's Progress**: Started and completed the technical documentation page: https://codepen.io/marcodparenti/pen/MWJZjKP The HTML part quite easy, style copied from template (just read it and understand it, but I don't want to spend much time on web page styling in CSS and I would like to move further to something more interesting

+### Day 20: April 24th, 2021
+**Today's Progress**: Started to work on the personal portfolio of the Responsive Web Design Project (5/5).